Calea Ferată din Moldova: Political involvement

 CFM personnel largely consist of Russian speakers, Russian being the language used in the process of operation.
 Notably, CFM chief executive Miron Gagauz, who held the post of the Minister of Transportation, was one of the few members of the Government who did not speak the official language of the country.
 Historically, CFM has had good relations with the Communist Party of Moldova.
 In 2009, its employees signed a letter in which they condemned the opposition protests that followed the 2009 parliamentary elections.
 They described the events as "an attempt to bring chaos into the country and to destroy everything positive that was built by the current government", claimed that "the elections were carried out in conformity with the international norms and national law on elections" and "the victory of the communists is a logical result of their eight-year stay in power", expressed "full support to the elected power", and called for "punishing the responsible".
 Eventually, after the defeat of the PCRM in the national elections, the management of the enterprise was changed.

 Rail links to adjacent countries

 Between Moldova and Romania there is a break-of-gauge (Romania employing standard gauge).
 The most important crossing (including gauge changing equipment) is Ungheni-Iași, another two are Cantemir-Falciu and Giurgiulești-Galați.

-International passenger trains run to Bucharest, Iași, Kyiv, Odesa, Saint Petersburg, and Moscow.
+International passenger trains run to Bucharest, Iași, Kyiv, Odesa and used to operate to Saint Petersburg, and Moscow.